Store FAQ

 Yes!

-Note that we recommend garments in the Swimsuitable tag!
-Avoid mesh and lace.
-(Mesh can be transparent; lace can snag.)
+Note that we recommend garments in the Swimsuitable tag; avoid mesh and lace.
+Mesh can be a little see-through, and lace can snag.

 Finally, as with every exercise, your capability to do it while binding depends heavily on your own physical abilities.
 Listen to your body, take it slow at first.
 If you have concerns about getting out of breath, we encourage you to select a relaxed fit.